Jungerman ladders and index 2 constructions for genus embeddings of dense regular graphs: Graph embeddings in surfaces

+In all of our current graphs, we take $\Gamma$ to be a cyclic group $\mathbb{Z}_{2m}$ of even order, so it is meaningful to refer to the even and odd elements of this group.
+We draw our current graphs in the plane, possibly with edge crossings.
+If the vertex is solid (resp. hollow), then the rotation at that vertex is the clockwise (resp. counterclockwise) ordering of the arcs incident with that vertex.
+Because of the above requirement for the arc-labeling on twisted edges, they are drawn with two arrows pointing in opposite directions.
+For current graphs with twisted edges, when a corner of a face is visited while the local orientation of the corresponding face-boundary walk is reversed, we label it with a dot.
+We call such a corner \emph{reversed}.

+The \emph{index} of a current graph is the number of faces in its embedding.
+We restrict ourselves to index 1 and 2 current graphs.
+The face boundaries are called \emph{circuits}---for index 1 current graphs, the circuit is labeled $[0]$, and for index 2 current graphs, they are labeled $[0]$ and $[1]$.
+Given a circuit, its \emph{log} replaces each arc $e^\pm$ along the face-boundary walk of the circuit with the corresponding current $\alpha(e^\pm)$ if the walk is in its original orientation and $-\alpha(e^\pm)$ when the orientation is reversed.

-The \emph{excess} of a vertex $v$ is the sum of the currents on the arcs directed into $v$, and when the excess is 0, we say that $v$ satisfies \emph{Kirchhoff's current law} (KCL).
-The faces in the derived embedding corresponding to $v$ have lengths which are related to its excess (see Theorem 4.4.1 of Gross and Tucker~\cite{GrossTucker}), so if we are looking for a mostly triangular embedding, we need many vertices of degree 3 satisfying KCL.
-In particular, suppose we wish to find a near-genus embedding of the circulant graph $C(2m,S)$.
-Our primary approach will be to search for index 2 current graphs $(G, \phi, \alpha)$ satisfying the following ``construction principles'':
+The \emph{excess} of a vertex is the sum of the currents on the arcs leaving the vertex.
+We say that a vertex satisfies \emph{Kirchhoff's current law (KCL)} if its excess is 0 in the current group.
+Our goal is to find triangular or near-triangular embeddings of circulant graphs $C(n, S)$, so we restrict ourselves to current graphs that satisfy the following standard properties:

-\begin{enumerate} \item[(O1)] Each vertex of $G$ has degree at most 3. \item[(O2)] The log of each circuit contains each element of $\{\pm s\mid s \in S\}$ exactly once. \item[(O3)] Every vertex of degree 3 satisfies KCL. \item[(O4)] The current incident with an unlabeled degree 1 vertex is of order $2$ or $3$ in $\mathbb{Z}_{2m}$. \item[(O5)] Every other vertex not satisfying KCL is one of the vortex types (V1) and (V2) described below. \item[(O6)] An arc is traversed twice by the same circuit if and only if its current is even.
+\begin{enumerate} \item[(C1)] Each vertex is of degree 1, 2, or 3. \item[(C2)] The log of each circuit contains each element of $\{\pm s\mid s \in S\}$ exactly once. \item[(C3)] KCL holds at every vertex of degree 3. \item[(C5)] If circuit $[a]$ traverses arc $e^+$ and circuit $[b]$ traverses arc $e^-$, then $b-a \equiv \alpha(e^+)\pmod{k}$, where $k$ is the index of the current graph. \end{enumerate}